Table of contents

 Loads of Autistic Fun (L.O.A.F)

 Adult Services provide courses on money handling, cooking, and healthy lifestyles and understanding their diagnosis.
-They also provide employment courses, which include interview practice, how to write a CV and accessing work placements, volunteering job roles and even paid work.
+They also provide employment courses, which include interview practice, how to write a CV and accessing work placements, volunteering job roles and paid work.

-During 2017-2018, 1448 hours of direct learning were provided.
 100% of adults said that they felt less isolated and that they have improved their skills as a result of attending their courses.
 Furthermore, 100 % of adults feel more confident about preparing for an interview after accessing their employment support programme.
 (Autism Bedfordshire Annual Report 2017-2018)

 Copyright (c) Image provided by Autism Bedfordshire